 Finding a drug that helps weight loss has been difficult to find over the years but researchers discovered that this diabetes drug aides weight loss.
+To learn about other supplements that can help you, visit the Mens Journal website.

 The drug, semaglutide, was created by Novo Nordisk and already is advertised as a treatment for Type 2 diabetes.
 In a clinical trial published in the New England Journal of Medicine, scientists at Northwestern University in Chicago tested semaglutide at a much higher dose as an anti-obesity medication.